 2. Joinder of New Dealer.
 The New Dealer hereby acknowledges, agrees and confirms that, by its execution of this Amendment, the New Dealer will be deemed to be a party to the IFA and a "Dealer" for all purposes of the IFA and shall have all of the obligations of a Dealer thereunder as if it had executed the IFA.
 The New Dealer hereby ratifies, as of the date hereof, and agrees to be bound by, all of the terms, provisions and conditions applicable to the Dealers contained in the IFA.
 The New Dealer hereby restates all representations and warranties of Dealers under the IFA as if each representation and warranty contained therein is, contemporaneously herewith, issued by, and relates to New Dealer, individually and jointly.
 The New Dealer hereby confirms the grant to the Agent set forth in the IFA of, and does hereby grant to the Agent a security interest in, all of New Dealer's right, title and interest in and to all Collateral to secure the Obligations, in each case, whether now or hereafter existing or in which the New Dealer now has or hereafter acquires an interest and wherever the same may be located.
-Without limiting the generality of the foregoing terms of this Section 2, the New Dealer hereby, jointly and severally together with the other Dealers, agrees to be bound by and perform the Obligations strictly in accordance with the terms thereof.
-Unless the New Dealer and CDF otherwise mutually agree in writing, any financing transactions previously entered into between the New Dealer and CDF and currently in effect on the date hereof shall henceforth be governed by the terms and conditions of the IFA.
+Without limiting the generality of the foregoing terms of this Section 2, the New Dealer now has or hereafter acquires an interest and wherever the same may be located.
+Without limiting the generality of the foregoing terms of this Section 2, the New Dealer now has or hereafter acquires an interest and wherever the same may be located.
+Without limiting the generality of the foregoing terms of this Section 2, the New Dealer and CDF otherwise mutually agree in writing, any financing transactions previously entered into between the New Dealer and CDF and currently in effect on the date hereof shall henceforth be governed by the terms and conditions of the IFA.